-$$\operatorname{\textsc{The}}$ PRESIDENT'S JET taxis towards the familiar BMW, Mercedes, are swollen, his knee hurts.
+The PRESIDENT'S JET taxis towards the familiar BMW, Mercedes, BMW convoy.

+Mandela disembarks, very slowly.
+He is exhausted, his feet are swollen, his knee hurts.
 This is a very different man than the one we have just seen wooing the world.